Meinhard, Duke of Carinthia: Life

-Already in 1267 Count Meinhard had once again tried to strengthen the ties with the Hohenstaufen dynasty by accompanying his stepson Conradin of Swabia on his campaign to Italy.
+Already in 1267 Count Meinhard had once again tried to strengthen the ties with the Hohenstaufen dynasty by accompanying his stepson, Conradin of Swabia, on his campaign to Italy.
 However, after Conradin's defeat at the Battle of Tagliacozzo and his execution in 1268, he had to seek new allies.
-He became a close associate of Count Rudolf of Habsburg, who was elected King of the Romans in 1273 and stuck in a fierce conflict with the mighty king Ottokar II of Bohemia around several "alienated" Imperial territories, which Ottokar had acquired during the preceding interregnum.
-In 1276 Meinhard married his daughter Elisabeth off to Rudolf's eldest son Albert.
+He became a close associate of Count Rudolf of Habsburg, who was elected King of the Romans in 1273, and stuck in a fierce conflict with the mighty king Ottokar II of Bohemia around several "alienated" Imperial territories, which Ottokar had acquired during the preceding interregnum.
+In 1276 Meinhard married his daughter Elisabeth off to Rudolf's eldest son, Albert.

 Meinhard backed Rudolf's campaign against Ottokar and in turn received Carinthia with the Carniolan march as a pledge in 1276.
 After Ottokar's defeat in the 1278 Battle on the Marchfeld, King Rudolf formally elevated Meinhard to a Prince of the Holy Roman Empire and finally vested him with the Duchy of Carinthia as a fief at the Imperial Diet of Augsburg in 1286.
-On September 1, Meinhard was enthroned at the Duke's Chair and thus became the first Carinthian duke of the Gorizia-Tyrol dynasty.
+On September 1, Meinhard was enthroned at the Duke's Chair and thus becoming the first Carinthian duke of the Gorizia-Tyrol dynasty.
 In 1286–9 Meinhard issued a vernacular Tyrolean Landrecht, albeit only fragmentarily transmitted upon today.
-As far as can be ascertained, he had no ancestry in earlier Carinthian ducal families, whereas he was a distant descendant of some early Meranian lords of Istria and Carniola.
+As far as it can be ascertained, he had no ancestry in earlier Carinthian ducal families, whereas he was a distant descendant of some early Meranian lords of Istria and Carniola.
 His investiture of the duchy included a provision that in extinction of his male line, the House of Habsburg would be its heir.
 This materialized in 1335 upon the death of his son Henry.
 The Habsburgs also acquired the County of Tyrol from Henry's daughter Margaret in 1363.